Liquid Glucosamine Side Effects

 At least one clinical study suggested that glucosamine may alter blood sugar, insulin or hemoglobin levels.
 However, other studies have found no such relationship between glucosamine and blood sugars and/or hemoglobin levels.
 Hemoglobin levels are a “measure” of how well blood sugar levels are controlled.
 At least in those studies involving humans, the use of Glucosamine has been found to be well tolerated by the body at least in the short term.

 Although there are many symptoms that are occasionally reported from using glucosamine, it appears to be a result of over-dosing.
-That may include some stomach upset; nausea; constipation; diarrhea or vomiting.
+That may include some upset stomach; nausea; constipation; diarrhea or vomiting.
 Again, these appear to be extremely rare.
-Even when reported, they tended to resolve quickly.
+Even when reported, they tended to be resolved quickly.